czbiohub/codonboarding/guides/aegea.md

 # Trying to demux or align?

-## You may want to check out the utilities repo at A collection of scripts for common data management and processing tasks
+## You may want to check out the utilities repo at https://github.com/czbiohub/utilities